-Our Services, Homepage Gallery, Recruitment, Poor work performance, Investigations, discipline & dismissal, Employee handbooks, Contracts of employment, Flexible working, Grievances, Discrimination, Harassment at work, Stress, Disability discrimination, Employment status, Retention & talent management, Unfair dismissal, Constructive unfair dismissal, Homeworking, Dress code, Migrant workers, Shared parental leave, Parental rights, Apprenticeships, The Equality Act 2010, Managing absence, Calculating holiday pay, National minimum wage, Bullying at work, Employee motivation, Deductions from wages, Employer branding, Redundancy
+Our Services, Homepage Gallery, Recruitment, Poor work performance, Investigations, discipline & dismissal, Employee handbooks, Contracts of employment, Flexible working, Grievances, Discrimination, Harassment at work, Stress, Disability discrimination, Employment status, Retention & talent management, Unfair dismissal, Constructive unfair dismissal, Homeworking, Dress code, Migrant workers, Shared parental leave, Parental rights, Apprenticeships, The Equality Act 2010, Managing absence, Calculating holiday pay, National minimum wage, Bullying at work, Employee motivation, Deductions from wages, Employer branding, Redundancy, Employment updates

 The HR Headmistress' blog

 Yesterday the Treasury announced that it would review the unpopular reforms to tax rules for off-payroll workers, after the proposals rattled the contractor market and left freelancers facing massive pay cuts, higher taxes and the threat of being...

 25th October 2016